Julia: A JIT-compiled language that aims for high performance scientific computation.

 see also his 7 Julia gotchas

-Official documentation is totally fine, but arse-backwards as these official docs tend to be.
+Official documentation is totally fine, but arse-backwards, as official docs tend to be.

 ENV["JUPYTER"] = "/usr/local/bin/jupyter" Pkg.add("IJulia")